-Financial Assistance Grants are provided by the Commonwealth Government to local govenrment.
+Financial Assistance Grants are provided by the Commonwealth Government to local government.
 The grant comprises of general purpose grants and local roads funding.
-A small portion for natural disasters is taken from the general purpose allocation.
+A small portion for natural disasters is taken from the general purpose component.

-2018-19 Financial Assistance Grants (PDF, 52.9 KB) detailed grants to each council in Victoria
+2023-24 Financial Assistance Grants PDF, 44.07 KB detailed grants to each council in Victoria

-Additional information on the calculation of general purpose grant and local roads grants is available in the Victorian Grants Commission's annual report.
+Additional information on the calculation of general purpose grant and local roads grants is available in the Victorian Local Government Grants Commission's annual report.

 General Purpose Grants